 In Australia, the ISKCON and Swaminarayan temples are there along with temples of South Indian origin, such as the Venkateshwar Balaji, Murgan, Balasubramaniam, and Siva temples.
 Murugan Temple in Sydney, Australia is an important landmark, especially for the Tamil Hindu community.
 Shiva-Vishnu Temple in Melbourne is very popular.

 In Malayasia, Singapore, and other Southeast Asian countries, temples of South Indian origin abound, as more persons from that region of India have migrated there.
+Hinduism and Buddhism exerted an enormous influence on the civilizations of Southeast Asia and contributed greatly to the development of a written tradition in that area.
+About the beginning of the Common Era, Indian merchants may have settled there, bringing Brahmans and Buddhist monks with them.
+These religious men were patronized by rulers who also got converted to Hinduism or Buddhism.
 Sri Perumal Temple is one of the oldest temples in Singapore.
 Velmurugan Gnana Muneeswarar Temple, Rivervale Crescent Sengkang in Singapore is also very popular.
+Singapore encourages religious diversity by celebrating dates and events to each group.
 Malaysia’s population includes 20 percent Hindus of Dravidian origin.
 Sri Maha Mariammman temple, founded in 1873, is the Shakta temple, dedicated to goddess Parvati.
 It is the most famous Hindu temple.
 Sri Subramaniaswamy Temple, or the Batu Caves Temple, as it is commonly known, is equally popular.
+Towering besides the stair way with 272 steps at famous Cave Temple, is the 140-foot tall statue of Lord Murugan, the largest in the world.
 Many devotees and tourists visit this temple, situated high up in the mountain, with elegant steps leading upwards.
+Impressive Kavadi festival is visible during renowned Thai Pusam.
 The Arulmigu Sri Rajakaliamman Glass Temple is a major Hindu temple as well as one of the oldest temples in Malaysia.

 In Nepal, which is an overwhelmingly Hindu country, there are many diverse Hindu temples.
 Pashupatinath Temple in Khatmandu is the most famous Shiva temple in Nepal.
 Gushmeshwari Shrine is one of the eighteen Sakti Peethas, dedicated to goddess Sati.